bglen/bglen.github.io/index.md

 | Projects
 |:----------
 | A business called [**Nifty Parts**] (currently bootstrapping)
-| An electric bike powered by a li-ion battery / supercapacitor (my sophmore year project)
+| An [electric bike]({{ site.baseurl }}{% post_url 2018-08-28-electric-bike %}) powered by a li-ion battery / supercapacitor (my sophmore year project)
 | A robotic tank (in need of repair)
 | A Bluetooth LED Lixie Clock (my freshman year project, done!)
 | My first car, a 1988 IROC-Z Camaro (installing fuel injection)
 | A frame-off restoration of a 1981 Volkswagon Rabbit (sitting for a while)
 | A side project called [**SolderMonkey**] (products listed on Tindie!)
+| A guide on how to build your "electronic everything"

   [**Nifty Parts**]: https://www.nifty.parts
   [**SolderMonkey**]: www.thesoldermonkey.com

 In additon to these projects, I will occasianally post anything else that I might find interesting.
-I once wrote an incomplete guide on how to build your "electronic anything" that I will eventually post, sometime this year.